When making the word women possessive, do you write it women’s or womens? This guide will help you get it right every time.

 The word woman dates back to the Old English time when many words were pluralized with -en instead of -s or -es.
 Thus, the plural of chick was chicken and the plural of brother was brethren.

 The plural of woman was women, and that has stuck around in modern English.
+You might be interested in our list of adjectives for strong women.

 Correct Possessive Form of Women